Eczbek/xieite/docs/namespaces/macros/platform.md

 &nbsp;

 ## Description
-Macros for identifying the current platform/OS.
+Macros for identifying the current platform or operating system.
 See header file for definitions.

 &nbsp;